A Farewell to Fools: Development

 A Farewell to Fools is directed by Bogdan Dreyer, produced by Giuliano Doman, Daniel Zuta and written by Anusavan Salamanian.

 Filming

 A Farewell to Fools was filmed Bucharest, Romania and Sighisoara, Mures, Romania.

 Release

-In October 2013, Monterey Media bought the United States distribution rights from Shoreline Entertainment and will release the film in the United States.
-The film will be released in theaters in the United States in Spring 2014.
+In October 2013, Monterey Media bought the United States distribution rights from Shoreline Entertainment and released the film in the United States.
+The film released in theaters in the United States in Spring 2014.